awuorm/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+        -Express middleware
+        -Express routers

 - [ ] Describe Middleware?
+        Express middleware are functions that extend functionalities of express by performing a particular function in an application.
+Express provides middlewares as a way to create additional functionality.

 - [ ] Describe a Resource?

+        A resource is a file e.g html files that can be accessed by a client from a server.

 - [ ] What can the API return to help clients know if a request was successful?

+        An API can return a response status code of 200, indicating that the request was successful.

 - [ ] How can we partition our application into sub-applications?

+        We can partition our application into subapplication using routes.

 ## Project Setup